zzm634/typeorm-no-arp/docs/data-source.md

 Your interaction with the database is only possible once you setup a `DataSource`.
-TypeORM's `DataSource` holds your database connection settings and establishes initial database connection or connection pool depend on RDBMS you use.
+TypeORM's `DataSource` holds your database connection settings and establishes initial database connection or connection pool depending on the RDBMS you use.

 In order to establish initial connection / connection pool you must call `initialize` method of your `DataSource` instance.